aaronsnow/aaronsnow.github.io/hi.md

 Before that, I was Executive Director and co-founder of [18F](https://18f.gsa.gov).

 For more, you can find me on [Linkedin](https://linkedin.com/in/aaronsnow) or [Mastodon](https://mastodon.social/@aaronsnow), or sometimes [Threads](https://threads.net/aaronfromcleveland).

+I'm also trying out a newsletter.
+You can [subscribe to it here](https://buttondown.email/aaronsnow).